LWCHN/CTEC/README.md

 # Disclaimer

-This tool is for research purpose and not approved for clinical use.
+This tool is for research purposes and not approved for clinical use.

 This is not an official Tencent product.